The CV Store | Your first step to a better career

 Deep breaths!
 If you’re panicking, the likelihood is that you’ll be short breathed.
 Before going into the interview, take some deep breaths.
 When in the interview, talk slowly and clearly.

 Drop your shoulders!
 When talking, try to drop your shoulders as this will help increase the feeling of being relaxed, and if your body feels relaxed, so should you.
+Body language plays a key role in the first impression you give to the recruiter!

 Remember, nerves aren’t necessarily a bad thing and adrenaline is often a good thing, as it will help keep you on your toes.